 About Monica Davis, B.A.

-For over 15 years Monica Davis, B.A. has conducted training, taught, and managed projects that promote health and social justice for women, families and youth in Southern Arizona.
-Ms. Davis has extensive experience working with diverse topic areas and populations including homeless, minorities, women, LGBTQ, youth, and immigrants.
+For nearly 20 years Monica Davis has conducted training, taught, and managed projects that promote health and social justice for women, families and youth in Southern Arizona.
+Ms. Davis has extensive experience working with diverse topic areas and populations including homeless, women, LGBTQ, youth, and immigrants.
 During her tenure at the University of Arizona’s Southwest Institute for Research on Women (SIROW), she has worked on over 10 state-, private, and federally-funded projects and has been involved in multiple national cross-site evaluations inclusive of both qualitative and quantitative research methods.

 Her professional experience has focused on HIV/AIDS, unintended teen pregnancy, and substance use treatment and prevention.
-Ms. Davis has developed and implemented sexual health education curricula that is culturally, developmentally and age appropriate as well as trauma-informed for systems-involved youth and caregivers.
-Ms. Davis is also an advocate for sexual violence awareness and prevention.
+Monica has developed and implemented sexual health education curricula that is culturally, developmentally and age appropriate as well as trauma-informed for systems-involved youth and caregivers.
+Monica is also an advocate for sexual violence awareness and prevention.
 She is bilingual/bicultural and has adapted and implemented curricula for women and adolescents in Mexico.
-Ms. Davis has presented on body image and self-esteem for young women and girls and has facilitated groups for women empowerment.
+Monica has presented on body image and self-esteem for young women and girls and has facilitated groups for women empowerment.

-Ms. Davis is currently the project manager for an evaluation that focused on the underrepresentation of women in the transportation workforce.
+Monica is currently the Project Coordiator for Bridges to Wellness (B-Well), which is a sexual risk and substance use prevention project for systems-involved youth.
+She is also the Program Manager for an evaluation that focused on the underrepresentation of women in the transportation workforce.
 Results from this evaluation will contribute to literature in the subject and inform potential strategies that could affect recruitment and retention of women in this industry.
-In this and in her other work, Ms. Davis has established collaborations between local community, county, state, national and federal organizations.
+In this and in her other work, Monica has established collaborations between local community, county, state, national and federal organizations.

 Ms. Davis’ areas of expertise include: